 List Partitioning Techniques: Configuration, Routing & Workflows

-Establish correct DDL syntax across major RDBMS engines to map discrete values to dedicated storage segments.
-PostgreSQL and MySQL both support explicit LIST partitioning with deterministic routing.
+Establish correct DDL syntax to map discrete values to dedicated storage segments.
+PostgreSQL supports PARTITION BY LIST with deterministic routing.
 Always configure a DEFAULT partition to prevent insert failures for unmapped values.

-Align schema definitions with Range Partitioning Strategies when categorical boundaries overlap with temporal thresholds.
+Align schema definitions with Range Partitioning Strategies when categorical boundaries need to overlap with temporal thresholds.
 This hybrid approach prevents data spillage during schema evolution.

 CREATE TABLE tenant_events (